Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Season Stats

-- Kelce's stat line this year shows 92 catches for 1,125 yards and nine touchdowns.
-He puts up 66.2 receiving yards per game and has been targeted 134 times.
+- Kelce has put up 92 catches for 1,125 yards and nine touchdowns this year.
+He has been targeted 134 times and averages 66.2 receiving yards.

-- Kelce (16 red zone targets) has been the recipient of 15.8% of his team's 101 red zone pass attempts.
+- With 16 targets in the red zone this season, Kelce has been on the receiving end of 15.8% of his team's 101 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Bills.